pemcg/manageiq-automation-howto-guide/chapter5/the_miqaeservice_model.md

 .tag_assign(tag)
 ```

-(see section xxx on working with tags in Automate).
+(also see [Using Tags from Automate](../chapter9/using_tags_from_automate.md)).
 Many of the Service Model objects have several levels of superclass, e.g.

 ```
 MiqAeServiceMiqProvisionRedhatViaPxe <